 - Works closely with central office staff to help create and maintain strong and responsive Residence Hall Association.

-- Manages residential housing facilities housing up to 700 students.
+- Administers residence facility(s) housing up to 500 students.

-- Opens and closes buildings (at the beginning and end of semesters, as well as during break periods) in a well-coordinated fashion and staff them effectively.
-Preparations include: advertisement postings/notices; database information; room and common area inventories; floor meetings and coordination of staff schedules.
+- Opens and closes buildings (at the beginning and end of semesters as well as during break periods) in a well-coordinated fashion and staff them effectively.
+Preparations include advertisement postings/notices; database data; room and common area inventories; floor meetings and coordination of staff schedules.

 - Utilizes database software for housing assignments, to check-in and check-out residents, conference assignments, billing and facility information.